Do you want quick results with SEO?

 - In the middle of the page, you will see a red box called “Errors”.
-Click there and then you will see the URLs that return a 404 status code.
+Click on it and then you will see the URLs that return a 404 status code.

 - Click on each URL and use the “Inspect URL” function to analyze the URL.

-- You will see “Referrer” in the results, which show where the page returning the 404 is.
+- You will see “Referrer” in the results, which shows where the page returning the 404 is.